 New Metrics Required.

-The eternal puzzle for executives and sales managers is what are the right metrics to set in order to motivate staff to achieve higher results than in previous years.
+The eternal puzzle for executives and sales managers is on setting the right metrics to set in order to motivate staff to achieve higher results than in previous years.

-Whether its the start of a new calendar year or a new financial year staff are wondering what they will be expected to achieve, weekly, monthly, quarterly and annually.
+Whether it’s the start of a new calendar year or a new financial year staff are wondering what they will be expected to achieve, weekly, monthly, quarterly, and annually.
 Managers know they can’t rest on their laurels.
-They will be pondering the appropriate metrics and KPI’s to engage and motivate staff to achieve company goals.
+They will be pondering on setting the right metrics and KPI’s to engage and motivate staff to achieve company goals.

-Metrics are deigned to set team members on a specific path.
-They need to complete business related activities to achieve the company strategic goals for the year.
+Metrics are designed to set team members on a specific path.
+They need to complete business-related activities to achieve the company’s strategic goals for the year.
 They are not a wish list of outcomes.
-So in order to set metrics that will be effective a manager requires a deep understanding of:
+So in setting the right metrics that will be effective a manager requires a deep understanding of:

 - what the company does